Matt-J-Barlow/detection-response-foundations-portfolio/module-4-endpoint-investigation/scenario-1-suspicious-process-execution/scenario.md

 - Transition to `cmd.exe` indicates code execution triggered from within the document
 - Transition to PowerShell indicates use of a scripting engine for further execution

-This sequence strongly suggests a phishing-driven macro execution leading to command and script execution.
+This sequence strongly suggests phishing-driven macro execution leading to command and script execution.

 ---

-**Step 2 – Office Spawning Command Interpreter**
+**Step 2 — Office Spawning Command Interpreter**

 - Word spawned: `cmd.exe`